giladg1/browser-cache-versioning/README.md

 5. to reset version to 1, run: 'npm run app-version-reset' from the command line.

-6. be the version.js app_version_{number} is the same as in the files you plane to increment the version
+6. be sure the version.js app_version_{number} is the same as in the files you plane to increment by 1

 7. add more files to change versions in filesLocation array insdie app_version.js